Improving Scheduling with Lean

 Engagement

-David enrolled in the Certified Lean Master (CLM) program offered by Transformance Advisors and APICS Northern Colorado as a means to learn and apply the lean tools that would improve the scheduling process.
+David enrolled in the Certified Lean Master (CLM) program offered by Transformance Advisors as a means to learn and apply the lean tools that would improve the scheduling process.
 David worked the several Homewatch employees to create a current state value steam map.
 Then they identified the waste and investigated options to improve their use of the current scheduling system or implement a new one.

 With knowledge of the current waste and improvement possible with new technology, the team designed a future state value stream map.
 This future state included new features from state-of-the-art software that would dramatically reduce the time required for scheduling caregiver visits with patients.